Construction-and-architecture/stock_management/stock_mng/static/js/pager/README.md

 ## Usage:
 `$(".tableClass").paging({limit:5});`
-* `limit` - the number of rows to display on a page.
+* `limit` - the number of rows to display on a page

 ## Example:
 [View example...](http://mzolee.com/paging)